Dr. John Burger

 Sellinger Hall 313

 John D. Burger is professor of economics in the Sellinger School of Business at Loyola University Maryland.
-He has published research in a number of areas including international finance, monetary policy, and sports economics.
-Professor Burger has served as a consultant to the Asian Development Bank, World Bank and the Inter-American Development Bank.
-Over the course of his career, Professor Burger has been invited to present his research at the Federal Reserve Board, International Monetary Fund, World Bank, Peterson Institute of International Economics, Banco de España, Central Bank of Peru, and the Federal Reserve Bank of San Francisco.
+Beyond teaching at Loyola, Professor Burger has been a visiting scholar at the Bank for International Settlements in Basel, Switzerland and De Nederlandsche Bank in Amsterdam.
+He has served as a consultant to the OECD, World Bank, Asian Development Bank, and Inter-American Development Bank.
 Professor Burger received a B.S. from Wake Forest University and Ph.D. from the University of North Carolina at Chapel Hill.

 The link to my personal page is https://sites.google.com/view/johnburger